FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Related Work

 We show different kinds of code demos in test case generation in Figure~\ref{fig:testcode}.
 Function (1) is the default function in Python.
 We first randomly swap the ``if'' conditions and get another code template.
 Then we rewrite the default function with another form, which is shown as function (2).
 Finally, we apply another programming language (i.e. C) to implement the default function and get function (3).

 The fixed non-sensitive attributes for college admission and medical treatment in function implementation are shown in Table~\ref{tab:nonsensitiveattr}.
-Since age has a significant influence on the body’s physiology and may cause difference in medical treatment, we don't include it as a sensitive attribute.
+Since age has a significant influence on the body's physiology and may cause differences in medical treatment, we don't include it as a sensitive attribute.